Doctor Light (Arthur Light)

-Doctor Light is a bipartite character comprising supervillain Arthur Light and superhero Jacob Finlay, appearing in comic books published by DC Comics.
+Doctor Light is the name of two characters appearing in media published by DC Comics: supervillain Arthur Light and superhero Jacob Finlay.

-His stint as Doctor Light is concurrent with that of a superheroine using the same name and a nearly identical costume, Kimiyo Hoshi.
+Light's stint as Doctor Light is concurrent with that of a superheroine using the same name and a nearly identical costume, Kimiyo Hoshi.
 In 2009, Doctor Light was ranked as IGN's 84th-greatest comic book villain of all time.

 He made his live-adaptation debut in one episode of the series Lois & Clark: The New Adventures of Superman, played by David Bowe.
 He also appeared in the second season of the DC Universe series Titans, played by Michael Mosley.
+Additionally, Rodger Bumpass voices Light in the animated series Teen Titans (2003) and Teen Titans Go!
+(2013).

 Publication history

 Doctor Light first appeared in Justice League of America #12 and was created by Gardner Fox and Mike Sekowsky.

 During the 1980s Doctor Light was transitioned from a serious menace to a comedic villain, a transformation which culminated in the DC Comics Bonus Book appearing in The Flash (vol. 2) #12 (May 1988).